 Digital Audio Technology I (DATECH1)

 Course #: 08964 Credits: 1

 PEIMS #: 13009950 Grades: 10-12

 Digital Audio Technology I was designed to provide students interested in audio production careers such as audio for radio and television broadcasting, audio for video and film, audio for animation and game design, music production and live sound, and additional opportunities and skill sets.
 Students will be expected to develop an understanding of the audio industry with a technical emphasis on production and critical-listening skills.

 AISD plans to offer this course beginning in the 2022-2023 school year.
-Prerequisites: None

-Audio/Video Production II (AVPROD2)

-Course #: 09292 Credits: 1

-PEIMS #: 13008600 Grades: 10-12

-Building upon the concepts taught in Audio/Via addition to developing advanced knowledge will be expected to develop an advanced unce industry with a focus on pre-production, produc postproduction products.
-This course may be in audio format or a format with both audio and to offer this course beginning in the 2023-2024 s and skills, students derstanding of the ction, and nplemented in an video.
-AISD plans
+Audio/Video Production II (AVPROD2)Course #: 09292Credits: 1PEIMS #: 13008600Grades: 10-12Building upon the concepts taught in Audio/Video Production, in addition to developing advanced knowledge and skills, students will be expected to develop an advanced understanding of the industry with a focus on pre-production, production, and postproduction products.
+This course may be implemented in an audio format or a format with both audio and video.
+AISD plans to offer this course beginning in the 2023-2024 school year.
 Prerequisites: Audio/Video Production I